hamza-mustafa6/Skidmore-Class-Projects/README.md

 # Skidmore-Class-Projects
-#This is a collection of my class projects, which showcase my ability to implement different data structures, algorthims, create games, and develop AI for those games.
+#This is my Checkers game programmed in Java.
+Along with an Alpha Beta Player, and an Upcoming Non-linear (feature) approximator